For live display examples see Radio Station Demo Site.

 You may wish to add your own styles to suit your site's look and feel.
 One easy way to do this is to add your own

 rs-custom.css to your Child Theme's directory, and add more specific style rules that modify or override the existing styles.
 Radio Station will automatically detect the presence of this file and enqueue it.
-This is preferable to modifying the base style files, as your changes will be overwritten in a plugin update.
+This is preferable to modifying the base style files directly, as your changes will be overwritten in a plugin update.

 Master Schedule Page